ystemsrx/Arp-Attack-tool/docs/README_GUI.en.md

 To get started, download the latest version of the ARP Attack GUI Tool from the [Releases](https://github.com/ystemsrx/Arp-Attack-tool/releases) section.
 Look for the `.exe` file to run the application directly on your Windows machine.

-**Important:** This tool requires Nmap to be installed on your system.
+**Important:** This tool requires Nmap[(v1.0)](https://github.com/ystemsrx/Arp-Attack-tool/releases/tag/1.0) to be installed on your system.
 Please visit [Nmap's official download page](https://nmap.org/download.html) and select the version suitable for your operating system.
+For users using version 2.0 and above, there is no need to download and install this tool.

 ## Usage